neuro-inc/neuro-cli/python/README.md

 ### neuro job submit

-Start job using IMAGE
-COMMANDS list will be passed as commands to model container.
+Start job using IMAGE<br/>COMMANDS list will be passed as commands to model container.

 **Usage:**